Masters of Arts in Folklore, August 2011

 November 2015-present, Charleston, WV

-Writer and media producer for publications including NPR, Ecotone, The Oxford Companion to Sugar and Sweets, Southern Cultures, Lucky Peach, The Bitter Southerner, and the Southern Foodways Alliance’s James Beard Award-winning Gravy; Co-founder and writer, Nothing in the House: A Pie Blog
+Writer and media producer for publications including NPR, Ecotone, The Oxford Companion to Sugar and Sweets, Southern Cultures, Lucky Peach, The Bitter Southerner, West Virginia University Press, and the Southern Foodways Alliance’s James Beard Award-winning Gravy; Co-founder and writer, Nothing in the House: A Pie Blog

 Marketing Coordinator / Smithsonian Folkways Recordings

 Managed multimedia communications and social media for non-profit record label of the Smithsonian Institution; Album co-producer, Ella Jenkins’ More Multicultural Songs and Tribute to Jack Hardy

 Folklorist & Project Manager / Sandy Spring Museum/Maryland Traditions